percona/pmm/doc/docs/dashboard.overview-numa-metrics.md

 # *NUMA Overview* Dashboard

 For each node, this dashboard shows metrics related to Non-uniform memory access (NUMA).

-..note:
+!!! note

-> Users who already have [General system metrics service](https://www.percona.com/doc/percona-monitoring-and-management/pmm-admin.html#pmm-admin-add-linux-metrics) monitored and would like to add NUMA metrics need to remove and re-add `linux:metrics` on the node:
+    Users who already have [General system metrics service](https://www.percona.com/doc/percona-monitoring-and-management/pmm-admin.html#pmm-admin-add-linux-metrics) monitored and would like to add NUMA metrics need to remove and re-add `linux:metrics` on the node:

-> ```
+    ```
-> pmm-admin remove linux:metrics
+    pmm-admin remove linux:metrics
-> pmm-admin add linux:metrics
+    pmm-admin add linux:metrics
-> ```
+    ```

 ## Memory Usage

 Remotes over time the total, used, and free memory.

-**View all metrics of** NUMA Overview Dashboard

 ## Free Memory Percent

 Shows the free memory as the ratio to the total available memory.

-**View all metrics of** NUMA Overview Dashboard

 ## NUMA Memory Usage Types

 Dirty

-    Memory waiting to be written back to disk
+: Memory waiting to be written back to disk

 Bounce

-    Memory used for block device bounce buffers
+: Memory used for block device bounce buffers

 Mapped

-    Files which have been mmaped, such as libraries
+: Files which have been mapped, such as libraries

 KernelStack The memory the kernel stack uses.
 This is not reclaimable.

-**View all metrics of** NUMA Overview Dashboard

 ## NUMA Allocation Hits

 Memory successfully allocated on this node as intended.

-**View all metrics of** NUMA Overview Dashboard

 ## NUMA Allocation Missed